Lee Israel: Literary forgery

 By 1991, Israel's career as a writer of books and magazine articles had ended.
 She had tried and failed to support herself with wage labor.
 To make money, she began forging letters (estimated to total more than 400) of deceased writers and actors.
 Later, she began stealing actual letters and autographed papers of famous persons from libraries and archives, replacing them with forged copies she had made.
-She and an accomplice, Jack Hock, sold forged works and stolen originals.
-(Hock had been released from prison a short time earlier for the armed robbery of a taxicab driver).
-This continued for over a year until two undercover FBI agents questioned Israel on a Manhattan sidewalk outside a delicatessen from which they saw her exit, according to her memoir.
+She and an accomplice, Jack Hock, sold forged works and stolen originals (Hock had been released from prison a short time earlier for the armed robbery of a taxicab driver).
+This continued for over a year, until two undercover FBI agents questioned Israel on a Manhattan sidewalk outside a delicatessen from which they saw her exit, according to her memoir.

-It is unclear how her forgeries were detected, but in her memoir she indicates that her ability to sell letters ended abruptly and universally.
-She mentions in her memoir that a Noël Coward expert insisted that Coward would not have referenced his homosexual activities so enthusiastically in letters at a time when such behavior would be punished with a prison sentence.
+It is unclear how her forgeries were detected, but in her memoir Israel indicates that her ability to sell letters ended abruptly and universally.

+Israel mentions in her memoir that a Noël Coward expert insisted that Coward would not have referenced his homosexual activities so enthusiastically in letters at a time when such behavior would be punished with a prison sentence.
 Researchers have doubted that Coward believed authorities in Jamaica, where he lived from 1956 until his death, in his native United Kingdom or in the United States might tamper with his mail.
 These researchers have noted that Israel never had Coward make an explicit reference to a sexual act.
 They believe the sheer abundance of letters being sold by Israel aroused suspicion among autograph collectors, dealers and used bookstore owners.
 Other researchers believe they became suspicious of paper with anachronistic watermarks.
 Some researchers suspect Israel's use of very ordinary (aged) paper raised an alarm because the sophisticated letter writers were likely to have owned the finest stationery.

 Israel's memoir makes clear that her name suddenly became toxic among autograph collectors, dealers and used book merchants no matter exactly how they caught on.
-Moreover, she criticizes the guild of autograph brokers: before they became suspicious, they never required her to recite her prepared lies about how a letter came into her hands.
+Moreover, she criticizes the guild of autograph brokers: Before they became suspicious, they never required her to recite her prepared lies about how a letter came into her hands.
 Israel points out that their own code of conduct required all of them to be able to attest unquestioningly to a detailed account of the provenance of each document.

 Her criminal prosecution was set in motion not over the forgeries she was selling to collectors, but over the forgeries she was slipping into library and museum files to replace the genuine letters she was stealing.
-The forgeries she sold had not involved interstate commerce or great sums of money, and so were overlooked by the FBI and other law enforcement.
-But when autograph dealer David Lowenherz learned that an Ernest Hemingway letter he had purchased from Israel's accomplice, Jack Hock, was supposed to be in the Columbia University archives, it was then discovered that Columbia's letter had been replaced by a forgery and Israel had signed the register for having examined that folder.
+The forgeries she sold had not involved interstate commerce or great sums of money and so were overlooked by the FBI and other law enforcement.
+But when autograph dealer David Lowenherz learned that an Ernest Hemingway letter he had purchased from Israel's accomplice, Jack Hock, was supposed to be in the Columbia University archives, it was discovered that Columbia's letter had been replaced by a forgery and Israel had signed the register for examining the relevant archive folder.